escapin/bayesianNetworks/README.md

 #### How to

-In the MATLAB terminal run
+In the MATLAB terminal, run
 ```
-dataAcquisition
+computeBnet
 ```
 Inside the script you can change the time period: